 Quick Read Thermometer

-OK now… go enjoy all that delicious BBQ spiced salmon and feel good about your choice at the same time!
+OK now… go enjoy all that delicious Barbecue Spiced Salmon and feel good about your choice at the same time!